 Agoraphobia without history of panic disorder

 The diagnostic criteria for this condition are based on the fear of sudden incapacitating or an embarrassing symptom.
-The differential diagnosis for agoraphobia without history of panic disorder entails all the medical disorders which can cause depression or anxiety.
+The differential diagnosis for agoraphobia without a history of panic disorder entails all the medical disorders which can cause depression or anxiety.
 The psychiatric differential diagnosis includes paranoid personality disorder, major depressive disorder, avoidance personality disorder, dependent personality disorder, and schizophrenia.

 Social & Specific phobia

-Patients who experience a single panic attack in a specific setting may go on to have a long –lasting avoidance of the specific setting, regardless of whether they ever have another panic attack.
+Patients who experience a single panic attack in a specific setting may go on to have a long-lasting avoidance of the specific setting, regardless of whether they ever have another panic attack.
 These are the patient who are considered to meet the diagnostic criteria for specific phobia.
 On the other hand, a person who experiences one or more panic attacks may then fear speaking in public.
-Although this situation manifest an identical picture with the clinical picture of social phobia, a diagnosis of social phobia is excluded because the avoidance of the public situation is based on fear of having a panic attack; instead of fear of the public speaking per se.
+Although this situation manifests an identical picture with the clinical picture of social phobia, a diagnosis of social phobia is excluded because the avoidance of the public situation is based on fear of having a panic attack; instead of fear of the public speaking per se.

 - SSRIs: Paroxetine, Paroxetine CR, Fluoxetine, Sertraline, Fluvoxamine, Citalopram, Escitalopram